elgrove/elgrove/README.md

 🦄  I'm currently working for a pioneer in behavioural analytics for investment professionals

-🧱  We're building a new platform for scale, as event-driven serverless microservices on AWS
+🧱  We're building a new platform for scale on AWS with event-driven microservices

 🛠  I'm interested in modern tooling that can make a developer's life easier